majkinetor/flea/README.md

 - `freq` <br/>
 Frequency of the main timer in seconds.
 This timer starts immediately upon executing flea and run all functions that define `trigger` as number.
 - `backends` <br/>
 Array of backend objects that implement `Send($Name, $Value)` method.
+Several backends are available in `inc\backends.ps` (add new ones in that file).
 - `debug` <br/>
 Enables listing of detailed information in console while running.
 To see function results use with `console` backend.
 - `init_script`<br/>
 Path to Powershell script to be included with the executing function.
 As functions are executed as background jobs any functions you define will not be seen from the job.
-As alternative, you can define functions inside file `inc\common_metrics.ps1` which is included with all functions.
+As alternative, you can define functions inside file `inc\common_metrics.ps1` which is included with all functions and contains several useful monitoring functions.
 - `monitors` <br/>
 Array of specification for the functions to run.
 Each containing array specifies the following:
   - `name` <br/>